 The UVAC Board comprises experts in higher level vocational learning drawn from higher and further education.
 As such, the UVAC Board possesses a wealth of knowledge and experience on higher level, work-based and vocational learning.
-Click on the links below to find to more about our Board.

 - Professor Quintin McKellar (Chair) – Vice Chancellor and Chief Executive, University of Hertfordshire

 - Professor Jane Longmore – Vice-Chancellor, University of Chichester

 - Professor Jonathan Garnett, Senior Research Adviser, Australian Institute of Business

 - Professor Margaret House – Vice Chancellor, Leeds Trinity University